yourbasic/radix/README.md

 A discussion of the algorithm, its implementation and a comparison with other well-known sorting algorithms, both bit-based and comparison-based, can be found in the paper [Implementing radixsort][implradix].
-The paper concludes that, for string sorting, properly implemented radix sorting algorithms are much faster than the more frequently used comparison-based methods, and on average Adaptive radix sort was the fastest algorithm.
+The paper concludes that, for string sorting, carefully implemented radix sorting algorithms are considerably faster (often more than twice as fast) than comparison-based methods, and on average Adaptive radix sort was the fastest algorithm.

 ### Installation